Impacting the Opioid Crisis: Prevention, Education, and Practice for Non-Prescribing Providers

 As a learner, you have the ability to select any or all of the modules and topics that interest you.
 You can complete the course in a linear or non-linear structure according to your preferred viewing order.
 This course is taught by experts in the field of opioid prevention, intervention, treatment, and policy.
 Through lectures, panels and interviews, knowledge checks and quizzes, and additional readings and activities, you can explore topics that are most relevant to your work or practice.

-The course was developed by three University of Michigan programs, including the Institute for Healthcare Policy and Innovation (IHPI), Michigan-Opioid Prescribing Engagement Network (Michigan OPEN) and the CDC-funded University of Michigan Injury Prevention Center.
+The course was developed by three University of Michigan programs, including the Institute for Healthcare Policy and Innovation (IHPI), the Opioid Prescribing Engagement Network (OPEN) and the CDC-funded University of Michigan Injury Prevention Center.

 U-M Credit Eligible